codeinsidepro/MikroTik/README.md

 ### License

-This repository is licensed under the [MIT License](link to license file).
+This repository is licensed under the [MIT License]([link to license file](https://github.com/codeinsidepro/MikroTik/blob/main/LICENSE)).
 Feel free to use, modify, and distribute the content as per the terms.

 We hope this repository serves as a valuable resource in your journey to mastering MikroTik networking devices.
 Happy learning! 🌐✨